SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 A next generation sequencing (NGS) involves the sequencing of DNA or RNA from an organism sample.

-The goal of NGS analysis can be:
+The goal of NGS analyses can be:
-- Gene expression studies.
-Here, DNWhere mRNA can be sequenced to determine
+- Determining genes expression (a.k.a single cell RNA sequencing).
+Here, the complete mRNA pool of a cell is first converted into cDNAs using reverse transcriptase.
+Then cDNAs are sequenced to determine their counts. (cDNA counts directly correlates with gene expression levels).
 - Identifying nucleotide mutations or variants.
 - Generating a reference genome of a newly identified species.
+Upon encountering a novel species, NGS can be utilized to determine the complete genome sequence.
-- If no reference_genome available.
+- In case of diseases,
     - Identifying genomic regions
     - Developing reference genome